Annoyed-Raven/Annoyed-Raven/README.md

 - 👀 I’m interested in ... game programming, software engineering, and language processing.
 - 🌱 I’m currently studying a masters in software engineering
 - 💞️ I’m looking to collaborate on interesting subjects
-- 📫 How to reach me provokedraven@gmail.com
+- 📫 How to reach me Joseph.Gutierrez@slu.edu

 <!---
 Annoyed-Raven/Annoyed-Raven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.